ADSD-SoC-FPGA/meta-msu-de10-nano/documentation/00_DE10-Nano-Yocto-Booting.md

 git clone git@github.com:yoctoproject/poky.git --branch=scarthgap $DE10_WORKSPACE/yocto
 ```

-2. Make a directory for all the Mata-Layer that we will include in the project, and future layers we may want tp pull down
+2. Make a directory for all the Meta-Layers that we will include in the project, and future layers we may want to pull down

-Then pull down the Intel Altera Yocto Layer for their reference designs for specificaly the Scarthgap LTS:
+Then pull down the Intel Altera Yocto Layer for their reference designs for specifically the Scarthgap LTS:

 ```
 mkdir -p $DE10_WORKSPACE/meta-layers